 PhD Opportunity in Food, Agriculture and Sustainability

 The Ecology, Evolution, Ecosystems & Society (EEES) graduate program at Dartmouth College (New Hampshire, United States) seeks applicants for fully-funded PhD study in the area of sustainability and agro-food supply chains.
 One position is available this year.
 The successful candidate will have a demonstrated capacity for conducting original research, and a commitment to methodologies that integrate the social and biophysical sciences, such as political ecology and/or science and technology studies (STS).
 A Bachelor’s or Master’s degree in one of the environmental social sciences (e.g., geography, environmental studies, anthropology, rural sociology or related fields) is preferable.
-A few examples of potential research topics include food industry sustainability initiatives, farmer perspectives on environmental change and/or technological change, or the political ecology of novel foods and food production technologies.
-To initiate an application please email a brief statement of interest and a CV to Professor Susanne Freidberg (firstname.lastname@example.org).
-Applications can be submitted to EEES at any time and Ph.D. programs can begin in any academic term.
-However, most interviews are held in February, and most new students begin in summer or fall term.
-Prospective students for Fall 2018 are encouraged to complete their applications by 1 December.
+A few examples of potential research topics include food industry sustainability initiatives, the role of big data in agriculture, farmer perspectives on environmental change and/or technological change, or the political ecology of novel foods and food production technologies.
+To initiate an application please email a brief statement of interest and a CV to Professor Susanne Freidberg (email@example.com).
+Applications can be submitted to EEES at any time.
+However, most interviews are held in February, and most new students begin in fall term.
+Prospective students for Fall 2019 are encouraged to complete their applications by 1 December 2018.
 To learn more about the program please visit the EEES Home Page (http://sites.dartmouth.edu/EEES/) and to submit an application, please see the Dartmouth School of Graduate and Advanced Studies site.